babenkoivan/elastic-migrations/README.md

 * `Migration table is not yet created` - run the `php artisan migrate` command
-* `Migration directory is not yet created` - create a migration file using the `elastic:make:migration` command or create a configured migrations directory manually
+* `Migration directory is not yet created` - create a migration file using the `elastic:make:migration` command or create a the migrations directory manually